Ivanhoe1970/BLN_Cypress_Showcase/docs/TESTING.md

 # Testing Strategy and Verification Framework
 Emergency Response Automation Suite

 This document describes the complete automated testing strategy for the Emergency Response Automation Suite.
 It outlines the test architecture, execution layers, deterministic simulation model, Page Object design, Cypress folder structure, regression strategy, and CI/CD integration.
-More than 200 tests validate the system’s correctness, safety, and stability.
+More than 200 tests validate the system's correctness, safety, and stability.

 ---